 If you weren’t aware, none of the above are SEO.
 For those of you who may still be confused, let me help you understand how SEO works.

 Social media marketing (SMM) is a very focused discipline that falls under the umbrella of digital marketing.
 The goal of SMM is to build and nurture a following on social media platforms.
 While SMM can help grow your brand, and having links on major social media sites is a plus, the impact social has on SEO is minimal in most cases.

-This is not to say that social should not play a role.
+This is not to say that social media should not play a role.
 In his article for Convince and Convert, SEO Expert Eric Enge shares how social can play a role.
 Building a digital marketing campaign that has synergy is where the real power lies.
 Using social media alongside your SEO efforts can increase your visibility and generate more traffic.

 Search Engine Marketing (SEM) is the process of gaining website traffic by purchasing ads on search engines.
-SEO is focused on driving organic or “free” traffic to a website.
+Whereas, SEO is focused on driving organic or “free” traffic from search engines to a website.
 While many people believe that Google favors sites that also pay for ads, that is not true.
 That's not to say that PPC can't help.
 Rand Fiskin did a great whiteboard Friday that detailed how PPC can help.
 Here is a brief overview of his video.

 Since the term itself seems so technical in nature, many companies have delegated the task of search engine optimization to their IT or Web Development teams.
-While these team members may be able to handle technical SEO, there are other aspects that often get overlooked.
+While these team members may be able to handle technical SEO, there are other aspects of SEO that often get overlooked.
 Let’s dive a little deeper into what SEO is.

 Before an artist can paint a masterpiece, they first must strengthen the canvas and apply a layer of gesso.
 Once dried, the canvas is firm and ready for paint.
 In the same manner, Technical SEO lays the foundation for everything else you do.
 Once you have a canvas to work with, it’s time to get creative.